aa29zzjj/Project3/README.md

 **Task 1 Client Source Code**

 Include all client side source code clearly labelled.
+This includes the RequestMessage and ResponseMessage classes.

 **Task 1 Server Source Code**

 Include all server side source code clearly labelled.
+This includes the RequestMessage and ResponseMessage classes.
+These will be the same classes as found on the client side.

-**Task 1 Grading Rubric 50 Points**
+**Task 1 Grading Rubric 40 Points**

 Rubric:
 1. The execution is correct and includes the same tests as above - in the same order (the names "Mike", "Marty", "Joe" and "Andy" have been replaced) and a client server architecture based on TCP sockets is used.
-30 points.
+20 points.
 2. The JSON message being sent to the server is well designed (RequestMessage.java): 5 Points
 3. The JSON message being sent from the server to the client is well designed (ResponseMessage.java): 5 Points.
 4. Separation of concerns is well done: 5 points.
 5. The single PDF file includes sections correctly labelled: 5 Points.

 -----

+## Task 2 Exploring Web3 using Algorand

+Use an Algorand wallet to create an account.
+Use the Algorand dispenser to dispense free funds into your account.
+These funds will be available for transfer on the Algorand testnet.

+0. Visit https://perawallet.app/ and launch Pera Web to visit https://web.perawallet.app/

+1. Choose "Create an Account" and choose a password.
+This is stored on your local machine.
+2. Choose an account name.
+You might use your Andrew id.
+This too is stored on your local machine.
+3. Locate your your recovery phrase.
+Take a screen shot and save it locally on disk.
+A recovery phrase should never be shared.
+From the recovery phrase, your private key can be generated.
+4. Keep the recovery phrase in some place private.
+It is suggested that this phrase be stored on paper and off any computer.
+If you lose your recovery phrase, you lose your money.
+Do not include your recovery phrase on the PDF that you will submit.
+5. Change to the Algorand testnet by selecting Settings and then Node Settings and then testnet.
+We are NOT using the mainnet.
+The mainnet Algos have real value.
+The testnet Algos have no value.
+But note that your private key (or recovery phrase) will work on both the mainnet and the testnet.
+6. Create an account and copy and save its address.
+Account addresses are public and are stored locally and are used to identify the account on the testnet.
+7. Visit https://testnet.algoexplorer.io/dispenser to get funds for the testnet.
+8. Use the your account addresses to get funds from the dispenser.
+9. You may be asked to prove that you are human.
+10. Algos will be dispensed to your account (that is, the transfer will be recorded on the testnet blockchain).
+There are no Algos "in" your wallet.
+11. After some time, the wallet will show the new balance of 10 Algos.
+12. Transfer 5 Algos from your account to my account address.
+PLEASE NOTE: These are testnet Algos and not real Algos.
+I cannot exchange them for anything of value.
+13. Take a screenshot showing the send transaction.
+14. Using IntelliJ, create an HTTP request to visit the testnet blockchain and get the details associated with the transfer transaction.
+That is, the JSON repsonse will show the transaction that sends 5 Algos from your account to mine.
+Copy (or make a screenshot) of the HTTP request and the HTTP and JSON response.
+Include this on the single PDF.

+:checkered_flag:**On your single pdf, make a copy of the screenshots labelled clearly as Project3Task2.**

 **Project 3 Submission Requirements**